 Make healthier choices when buying meat

 When buying meat, go for the leanest option.
 As a rule, the more white you can see on meat, the more fat it contains.
-So, for example, back bacon contains less fat than streaky bacon.
+For example, back bacon contains less fat than streaky bacon.

-These tips can help you to buy healthier options:
+These tips can help you buy healthier options:

 - Ask your butcher for a lean cut.